IndustryFusion/DigitalTwin/wiki/setup/setup.md

   <IP address of the factory server> alerta.local
   ```

-* Login to keycloak with browser using `http://keycloak.local/auth`
+* Login to keycloak with a browser connected to the LAN using `http://keycloak.local/auth`

   a.
 The username is `admin`, the password can be found by